innokria/AWS-Lambda-Serverless/README.md

 (2 if you already have the AWS CLI installed!)

 ##To start
-- install npm serverless -g
+- install npm install -g serverless
 - open serverless.yml and add your method name
 - open handler.js to define the method
 - run serverless deploy to deploy the method to aws lambda